Abhijith-J-Official/Abhijith-J-Official/README.md

 - 👋 Hi, I’m @Abhijith-J-Official
 - 👀 I’m interested in programming..
-- 🌱 I’m currently learning Btech ECE
+- 🌱 I’m currently persuing Btech-ECE

 <!---
 Abhijith-J-Official/Abhijith-J-Official is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.